Mark C. Thurber

 Mark C. Thurber is Associate Director of the Program on Energy and Sustainable Development (PESD) at Stanford University, where he studies and teaches about energy and environmental markets and policy.
 Dr. Thurber has written and edited books and articles on topics including global fossil fuel markets, climate policy, integration of renewable energy into electricity markets, and provision of energy services to low-income populations.

 Dr. Thurber co-edited and contributed to Oil and Governance: State-owned Enterprises and the World Energy Supply (Cambridge University Press, 2012) and The Global Coal Market: Supplying the Major Fuel for Emerging Economies (Cambridge University Press, 2015).
-He is the author of Coal (Polity Press, forthcoming in May 2019), about why coal has thus far remained the preeminent fuel for electricity generation around the world despite its negative impacts on local air quality and the global climate.
+He is the author of Coal (Polity Press) about why coal has thus far remained the preeminent fuel for electricity generation around the world despite its negative impacts on local air quality and the global climate.

 Dr. Thurber teaches a course on energy markets and policy in the Graduate School of Business at Stanford, in which he runs a game-based simulation of electricity, carbon, and renewable energy markets.
 With Dr. Frank Wolak, he also conducts game-based workshops for policymakers and regulators.
 These workshops explore timely policy topics including how to ensure resource adequacy in a world with very high shares of renewable energy generation.